Khushangz/Khushangz/README.md

 ## 🔍 About Me

 I am a data science enthusiast with a strong Machine Learning and Deep Learning foundation.
 My experience spans across various data scinece projects.
 I thrive on developing innovative solutions using advanced algorithms and models to solve real-world problems.
-My academic journey and industry internships have equipped me with the skills and expertise to excel in AI, machine learning, and data-driven solutions.
+My academic journey and industry internships have equipped me with the skills and expertise to excel in AI, machine learning, and data-driven solution.

 ## 🚀 Key Projects